-(1) Represents the target amount of each executive's cash bonus payments calculated in accordance with the employment agreement of the respective named executive officer as described in "Compensation Discussion and Analysis-Annual Cash Bonus Program."
-Actual payments made for 2020 are provided in the "Summary Compensation Table."
+(2) Represents the target amount of each executive's cash bonus payments calculated in accordance with the employment agreement of the respective named executive officer as described in "Compensation Discussion and Analysis-Annual Cash Bonus Program."
+Actual payments made for 2021 are provided in the "Summary Compensation Table."
 As there are no threshold or maximum amounts with respect to these performance-based cash payments, the columns "Threshold (\$)" and "Maximum (\$)" are inapplicable and therefore have been omitted from this table.

-- (2) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the grant date. - (3) These amounts represent the aggregate grant date fair value for option awards granted during fiscal 2020, computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 9 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2020. - (4) Specific Compensation Committee approval was not required for this grant as Mr. Bailey was not an executive officer at the time of this grant.
+(3) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the grant date.

+(4) These amounts represent the aggregate grant date fair value for option awards and restricted stock units granted during fiscal 2021, computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2021.